koger23/node-red-contrib-nc-talk-bot/README.md

 This is a Nextcloud Talk bot package for communicating with chat rooms.

 ## Preparation - Creating a bot
-You can skip this if you already have a bot, just jump to the "Installation" part.
+You can skip this if you already have a bot, just jump to the [Installation part](/#installation).

 Using Docker: if you run Nextcloud in Docker container, connect to the container with the following:
 ```